 Mumbai has nearly 20 railway terminuses with trains connecting to all major cities and towns in India.
 You can get regular express trains from Delhi, Kolkata, Bangalore, Hyderabad, Chennai, Ahmedabad, Pune etc.

 The city is connected to the rest of Maharashtra and neighbouring states by NH48, NH848, and NH61.
 The Mumbai-Pune Expressway and Mumbai-Bangalore Highway connect it to the southern states.
-There are also plenty of state-run and private buses to and from Mumbai to Pune, Nashik, Aurangabad, Surat, Vadodara, Hyderabad etc. You can also rent a car or book a cab from any nearby city/town and drive to Mumbai.
+There are also plenty of state-run and private buses to and from Mumbai to Pune, Nashik, Aurangabad, Surat, Vadodara, Hyderabad etc. You can also rent a car in Pune and drive to Mumbai.

 The nearest airport is at Chhatrapati Shivaji International Airport (MUM), 4KM from the city center.
 The domestic terminal is at a distance of 6KM distance from the international airport.
 There are regular flights to Mumbai from all major cities and towns across India.